Valid for versions 98 through the latest version

 We strongly recommend that you use an SSL-secured URL as the Vendor Configuration URL.
 This ensures that no one can tamper with vendor-provided updates.

-Install a vendor via RPM
+Install a vendor via package manager

 - Ensure that the yum repository exists on your server.
 Yum repositories are located in the

 /etc/yum.repos.d/directory.
 If the repository exists, you will find a